apache/pekko-connectors-kafka/docs/src/main/paradox/transactions.md

 ---
-project.description: Alpakka has support for Kafka Transactions which provide guarantees that messages processed in a consume-transform-produce workflow are processed exactly once or not at all.
+project.description: Apache Pekko Connectors has support for Kafka Transactions which provide guarantees that messages processed in a consume-transform-produce workflow are processed exactly once or not at all.
 ---
 # Transactions